PrincetonUniversity/slurm_mnist/README.md

 ### TigerCPU, Della or Perseus

 To install the CPU-only version of TensorFlow 2.0 follow the directions above except replacement `tensorflow-gpu` with `tensorflow`.
 In the below Slurm script you must remove the gpu line (`#SBATCH --gres=gpu:1`) and the `cudnn` module should not be loaded so delete that as well (but leave `anaconda3`).
+For tips on running on CPUs see [this page](https://github.com/jdh4/tensorflow_performance).

 ### Traverse